Concentration and Memory

 Click on the body area you want to know more about.
 Select a related health topic from the menu

-WHAT IS ADHD?
 It is a Neurodevelopmental disorder which means it is present usually from a young age.
 Moreover, it affects various areas of development across a lifespan.
 It is the most commonly diagnosed behavioural disorder of childhood (1 in 20 worldwide).
 Furthermore, it is usually more common in male children than female children.
-2…
+2 It is an…

 WHAT IS MENTAL FATIGUE?
 Cognition is a term used to describe our mental abilities and processes.
 Simply put, these are the brain-based skills such as thinking and reasoning we use to perform simple and complex tasks.1 Your brain gets tired in much the same way that your body does.10 So, too much cognitive activity over an…